FanniBelics/PokeAPI-XQuery-queries/README.md

 ## 10. BMI
 This query calculates the BMI index of each pokemon in a dataset and returns a JSON file containing each pokemon's category and their BMI index.
 BMI is calculated with the following formula: weight/height^2^

+The XML generating files come with their matching XSM file containing a schema for the produced XML file